DoYouEvenSheesh/criss-map-plot/README.md

 - Based on `slam_toolbox` for mapping.
 - An image is saved to the directory `saved_maps` every 20 seconds and upon stopping the launch file a final map is also saved.
 This ensures that the map is saved in case the run fails in midway.
 - The maps are saved as standard jpegs, so they can be transferred locally very easily and modified as per usecase.
+- Optionally if the poses of the anamolies are saved in a file called `data.csv` template included below, the anamolies are marked in the map as blue points.

 ## Setup: